usnistgov/NeXLSpectrum.jl/README.md

     * Implements a 'vector-based' quick-quant algorithm for processing hyper-spectra

 ## NeXL and PackageCompiler
-Because Julia using a just-in-time compiler that recompiles libraries each time Julia is restarted and the `NeXL` libraries are quite large, the first time you perform an operation it can be quite slow.
-Subsequent times are much faster.
-There is a way around this.
+Because Julia uses a just-in-time compiler that recompiles libraries each time Julia is restarted and the `NeXL` libraries are quite large, the first time you perform an operation it can be quite slow.
+Subsequent calls are much faster.
+Fortunately, there is a way around this.
 The `PackageCompiler` library can be used to build a version of Julia in which `NeXLSpectrum` and the libraries on which it depends are build into the language much like the base libraries.
 I recommend that you use the `PackageCompiler` to rebuild Julia each time you update the packages (using `julia> ]up`) or upgrade to a new version of Julia.